 Applications for exemptions, agricultural appraisals and other forms of tax relief must be filed before the deadlines set by law.

-If you are a business owner, you are required to report, or render, taxable business personal property to the appraisal district, unless the combined total is less than $500.
+If you are a business owner, you are required to report, or render, taxable business personal property to the appraisal district.

 Property owners should advise HCAD if their property is not listed correctly on local tax records and provide the correct name, current address and property description.
 This is especially important to remember in the event of death, divorce and other events that may trigger change in ownership.